Library course reserves provide access to course readings and materials selected by instructors.

 Course Reserves Requests

-Requests must be submitted online using our new course reserves application.
+Instructors must submit requests online using our course reserves application.
 The application is CAS-authenticated and allows you to view and copy previous requests.
 Processing typically takes 2 business days.
-All materials are removed at the end of the quarter and department/instructor copies are returned.
+All materials are removed at the end of the quarter.

 Please note:

-- Items borrowed through movie services such as Netflix and Redbox may not be placed on reserve.
+• Include requests for videos available through Kanopy so we can ensure their availability for the length of the course.
+Media available through streaming services such as Netflix or borrowed through movie services such as Redbox may not be placed on reserve.
 All media materials must be lawfully acquired or purchased copies.

 Books and Media